sjtrimble/angular/aio/content/tutorial/getting-started.md

 * Create a container for our list of products

 #### Create a top bar

-In Stackblitz in a brand new project, right click on the `app` folder and create a new component.
+In StackBlitz in a brand new project, right click on the `app` folder and create a new component.
 Give this component a name like `top-bar` and then add it to the template of your app component, found in `app.component.html`.

 ```
 <app-top-bar></app-top-bar>